Step by step Analytic models creation and usage

 Processing of Analytic Model

 While preparing the analytic model, a user can save and open the same analytic model many times, which is in 'Unprocessed' status.
 When all data and structures are prepared, click the 'Process Analytic Model' button on the 'Structure' tab to actually start processing of analytic model data and make it ready for analysis and visualizations.
-The process could take from a few seconds to several minutes (or more) depending on a number of rows and columns defined for the analytic model.
-All columns not required to be 'Dimension' set to 'Details' structure type, which will speed processing and save space in the internal 'Analytic Model' database.
+The process could take from a few seconds to several minutes (or more) depending on the number of rows and columns defined for the analytic model.
+All columns are not required to be 'Dimension' set to 'Details' structure type, which will speed processing and save space in the internal 'Analytic Model' database.

 Analytic Model Status

-There are 3 analytic model statuses, 'Unprocessed', 'Processing' and 'Processed'.
+There are 3 analytic model statuses, 'Unprocessed', 'Processing', and 'Processed'.
 While the analytic model is processing, it cannot be used by any user.
 If the processing fails for any reason, it reverts to 'Unprocessed' status.

 Log

-After processing of analytic model, details of processing could be inspected by clicking on the 'Log' button in 'General' tab.
+After processing of analytic model, details of processing could be inspected by clicking on the 'Log' button in the 'General' tab.
 If the process of the analytic model has failed, this is a good place to start troubleshooting for the possible cause of the problem.

 Schedule model updates